IAMZACC/Utripia-showcase/README.md

 # Utripia-showcase

-This is a page to introduce Utripia.ai, an AI-powered travel recommendation website.
+This is a page to introduce Utripia, an AI-powered travel recommendation website.

 🌍✈️🧳🗺️🚗🏨🏖️📍